Government Information - Federal Depository

 Federal Depository services at the Mount Union Library are available to the general public as well as the Mount Union Library Community.
-Due to the location of the Depository Collection, individuals who would like assistance to access the documents should consult with one of the Reference Librarians.
+The Depository Collection is located in compact shelving and is available during all hours the library is open.

 Federal government publications are reviewed and selected for the University of Mount Union depository collection according to this policy.